 Fatma Daglar is the oboist of the acclaimed wind quintet, Zéphyros Winds.
-In addition to being the principal oboist of the Annapolis Symphony Orchestra, Maryland Symphony Orchestra, Post-Classical Ensemble, Washington Concert Opera, Wolftrap Opera and Baltimore Chamber Orchestra, she has also held the position of assistant principal oboe with the Louisville Orchestra and has performed on oboe and English horn with the Baltimore Symphony Orchestra, Richmond Symphony Orchestra, National Philharmonic, Harrisburg Symphony Orchestra, Delaware Symphony Orchestra, Britt Festival Orchestra, among many others.
+In addition to being the principal oboist of Annapolis Symphony Orchestra, Maryland Symphony Orchestra, Post-Classical Ensemble, Washington Concert Opera, Wolftrap Opera and Maryland Lyric Opera Orchestras, she has also held the position of assistant principal oboe with the Louisville Orchestra and has performed on oboe and English horn with the Baltimore Symphony Orchestra, Richmond Symphony Orchestra, and many others.
 Some recent highlights in solo work include Martinu, Richard Strauss, John Harbison, Lukas Foss and Vaughn Williams oboe concertos.
 She has toured and performed throughout the United States, Japan and China.

-An enthusiastic advocate of historical performance, she studied baroque oboe at the Oberlin Baroque Performance Institute and has worked with with the Washington Bach Consort, Ama Deus Ensemble, Brandywine Baroque, Modern Musick and Bach Sinfonia.
+On baroque oboe, she has performed with the Washington Bach Consort, Opera Lafayette, Ama Deus Ensemble, Brandywine Baroque, Modern Musick, and Bach Sinfonia.

 By music critics of the Washington Post, the Baltimore Sun, and the Annapolis Capital, her playing has been described as such: “extraordinary playing”, “a dexterous technician with attractive tone and a nifty sense of phrasing”, “a concerto performance of virtuoso caliber, enthusiastically received”, “touching, bittersweet tone”, “terrific”, “well-rounded tone with a beautiful vibrato”.
 She has been featured on PBS, NPR and Performance Today.